 Idle resources are one of the major contributors to cloud bills.
-Compute resources like EC2 instances, Kubernetes workloads, and databases like RDS, are billed for every minute they are running, irrespective of whether or not they are actively used.
+Compute resources like AWS EC2 instances, Kubernetes workloads, and databases like AWS RDS, are billed for every minute they are running, irrespective of whether or not they are actively used.
 So, for the time these resources are not serving any traffic, they are just adding to your wasted spend.
 This wasteful spending increases operating costs without adding any value and precludes you from investing those funds towards growing your business.
-Pre-production accounts are a major source of such costs, where resources are inactive for majority of the time and are used only when developers are either deploying or testing.
+Pre-production accounts are a major source of such costs, where resources are inactive for the majority of the time and are used only when developers are either deploying or testing.

 This is where Harness Cloud Cost Management will help you.
 Intelligent Cloud AutoStopping is a unique feature in Harness CCM that will reclaim wasted budget with no change to your infrastructure.
 AutoStopping can stop idle resources when no traffic is detected to the resource, and automatically start it when traffic is received.
 Customers using this feature see substantial savings in their pre-prod environments!

 The main benefits of adding AutoStopping Rules to your cloud accounts are: